Community Action has been key to improvements at Church Walk Park over the years.

 Removal of street sweeping services to the slip road

-Perhaps the worst consequence of all - the park's poor presentation and limited remaining facilities means that tourists and CBD workers cannot effectively use an amazing asset in the centre of our City.
+Perhaps the worst consequence of all - the park's limited remaining facilities means that tourists and CBD workers cannot effectively use an amazing asset in the centre of our City.

 Community Recommendations to City Council